Welcome to the California Department of Health Care Services

 d.
 Letters of recommendation for J-1 Visa Waiver applicant physician

 e.
-Copy of passage of examinations required by U.S. Citizenship and Immigration Services (USCIS): either Flex parts I and II OR all 3 steps of the United States Medical Licensing Examination (USMLE)
+Copy of passage of examinations required by U.S. Citizenship and Immigration Services (USCIS): either Flex parts I and II OR all 3

 f.
-Legible copy of California medical license OR a copy of the application to the Medical Board of California AND evidence of receipt by the Medical Board of California
+Legible copy of California medical license OR a copy of the application to the Medical Board of California AND evidence of receipt

 g.
-Legible copies of all DS-2019 (formerly IAP-66) of the applicant physician covering every period (year) he/she was J-1 Visa status
+Legible copies of all DS-2019 (formerly IAP-66) of the applicant physician covering every period (year) he/she was J-1 Visa status.

 h.
 Legible copies of I-94 of applicant physician and his/her family members (front & back)

-· An attestation or statement of "No Objection": The applicant physician must submit a copy of a statement of no objection from their home government if he/she is contractually or financially obligated to return to the home country.
+- An attestation or statement of "No Objection": The applicant physician must submit a copy of a statement of no objection from their home government if he/she is contractually or financially obligated to return to the home country.
 In the event that the applicant physician is NOT contractually or financially obligated to return to the home country, the applicant physician must submit a signed and notarized attestation to that effect

-4. California Authorization for Release of Information (PDF) form with an original signature by the applicant physician.
-The applicant must identify the attorney, employer, or other designated recipient to discuss his/her J-1 Visa Waiver application
+3. California Authorization for Release of Information (PDF) form with an original signature by the applicant physician.
+The applicant

-5. Federal G-28 or letter if represented by an attorney (http://www.uscis.gov/files/form/g-28.pdf
+4. Federal G-28 or letter if represented by an attorney.

-Applications must be submitted in the order described above.
-Submit two unbound single-sided copies of the complete application to the J-1 Visa Waiver Program.
-Index tabs are appreciated.
+- Submit two unbound single-sided copies of the complete application (one original, one copy) to the J-1 Visa Waiver Program.

 Courier Mail

-Primary and Rural Health Division
+Primary, Rural, and Indian Health Division

-Attention: Tina Nagy, J-1 Visa Waiver Coordinator
+Attention: J-1 Visa Waiver Coordinator

-1501 Capitol Avenue, MS 8501
+1500 Capitol Avenue, MS 8502

 Sacramento, California 95814